COVID-19 safety updates

 Visiting the research centre

-Our national office research centre is currently open from 10am to 4pm, Monday to Friday.
+Our national office research centre is open from 10am to 4pm, Monday to Friday.
 You will need to make a booking to visit.

 As a COVID-19 health and safety measure, the number of researchers allowed in the research centre at once is capped.